 Enter the material involved in the Incident.
-If the material is Other, specify the type of material in the space provided.
+If the material is other than Carbon Steel or Plastic, select "Material other than Carbon Steel or Plastic" and specify the type of material in the space provided.

 C3.
 Item involved in Incident